Dynamics of Pseudoentanglement: Introduction.

-The key technical step in both cases is a mapping of the quantum pseudothermalization problem onto the equilibration of certain classical Markov chains over subsets of the computational basis---with the size of subsets related to the number of state copies $m$ available to the observer.
+We focus on two scenarios modeled after paradigmatic problems in `true' quantum thermalization: (i) the spreading of pseudoentanglement from a small subsystem placed in contact with a larger, disentangled system, and (ii) the generation of pseudoentanglement from an initial product state.
+The key technical step in both cases is a mapping of pseudoentanglement generation onto the equilibration of certain classical Markov chains over subsets of the computational basis---with the size of subsets related to the number of state copies $m$ available to the observer.
 This mapping allows us to make contact with a rich body of mathematical work on the equilibration of Markov chains on finite spaces, including the so-called {\it cutoff phenomenon}~\cite{diaconis_generating_1981,diaconis_cutoff_1996,chen_cutoff_2008,lacoin_cutoff_2011,chen_cutoff_2021}.
-This phenomenon refers to the sudden equilibration that can be seen in random walks over highly-connected graphs (for example permutations of a deck of cards induced by a riffle shuffle~\cite{aldous_shuffling_1986}), in contrast with e.g. diffusion on a Euclidean lattice where equilibration is gradual and characterized by a dynamical scaling collapse $\sim t/L^z$, $z = 2$.
+This phenomenon refers to the sudden equilibration that can be seen in certain random walks, often over highly-connected graphs (for example permutations of a deck of cards induced by a riffle shuffle~\cite{aldous_shuffling_1986}), in contrast with e.g. diffusion on a Euclidean lattice where equilibration is smooth and characterized by a dynamical scaling collapse $\sim t/L^z$, $z = 2$.

-Based on this connection, we argue that pseudothermalization in our random circuit models happens in an asymptotically sharp fashion: our output states are easily distinguishable from Page states for a long time, until they abruptly (i.e., over a {parametrically shorter} window of time) become indistinguishable at the level of $m$ copies, Fig.~\ref{fig:main_ideas}(c).
-This dynamical transition in the distinguishability of low-entanglement states from Page states is a new fundamental phenomenon in the dynamics of isolated quantum many-body systems, that enriches and complements our growing understanding of thermal equilibrium at the level of higher statistical moments~\cite{roberts_chaos_2017,hunter-jones_unitary_2019,cotler_emergent_2023,ippoliti_solvable_2022,pilatowsky-cameo_complete_2023,fava_designs_2023} and opens a number of exciting directions for future work.
+Based on this connection, we argue that ensemble pseudothermalization in our random circuit models happens in an asymptotically sharp fashion: our output states are easily distinguishable from random states for a long time, until they abruptly (i.e., over a {parametrically shorter} window of time) become indistinguishable at the level of $m$ copies, Fig.~\ref{fig:main_ideas}(c).
+This dynamical transition in the distinguishability of low-entanglement states from random states is a new fundamental phenomenon in the dynamics of isolated quantum many-body systems.
+It enriches and complements our growing understanding of thermal equilibrium at the level of higher statistical moments~\cite{roberts_chaos_2017,hunter-jones_unitary_2019,cotler_emergent_2023,ippoliti_solvable_2022,pilatowsky-cameo_complete_2023,fava_designs_2023} and opens a number of exciting directions for future work.

+Our results imply several interesting consequences for the hardness of learning complex features of quantum dynamics, such as entanglement growth and measurement-induced phenomena, and pose limits on the existence of general, efficient protocols to address these problems.